 Multiplication games give kids fun ways to practice and reinforce those tricky multiplication fact families.
-Here are five easy games you can play with your kids or they can play on their own.
+Here are ten fun, engaging games you can play with your kids or students to reinforce and practice multiplication and division facts.

 Multiplication Games for Kids

-3) Number Draw Partners put your hands behind your back.
-On the count of three, show the fingers on your hands.
-The first person to say the product of the fingers shown wins the draw.
+Two players.
+Both players put their hands behind their backs.
+On the count of three, show each other the fingers on your hands.
+The first person to say the product of the fingers shown wins the draw!

 Additionally, you can buy a pre-made multiplication war game.

 Make a cootie catcher using the directions here.
 This is probably the cheapest of all these multiplication games.
 If you’re looking for a low-budget option, try this first.

 On the outside, write whole numbers or colors.

 On the first inside, write multiplication problems in one fact family.